tallen-hashicorp/vault-pki-nginx-example/README.md

-Sure, here's an enhanced version of your tutorial:

 # Vault PKI and NGINX Example

 This tutorial guides you through setting up Vault PKI with an NGINX server on a Linux system to manage SSL/TLS certificates.
 By following these steps, you will create a secure infrastructure that leverages HashiCorp Vault to handle certificate management efficiently.
 The tutorial is divided into the following sections: